No one can deny the importance of having a great digital marketer on the team. She can make or break a great product.

 What do I need the remote marketer to do? – Make a list of all the projects and actions you envision the remote marketer working on.
 Outline the expected time this work will take her, workload, and whether she needs to be exclusively working with you.
 The latter is related to the compensation, so do not skip it.
 But most importantly, think of the benefits of having a remote marketer on the team and be sure to communicate them to all the members.

 Many think that the answers to the above questions come naturally and might slow them down in the hiring process.
 However, doing your homework properly will make hiring a new team member much easier and smoother.

 Naturally, you have to think about other aspects as well.
-For that reason, use this spreadsheet (it’s part of the resources bundle that come along with this post) and tailor it to your needs.
+For that reason, use the spreadsheet shown below and tailor it to your needs.
 Feel free to add more questions that are relevant to your business.

 Apart from allowing you to fully consider why you need a remote marketer, these questions, and their answers can later serve as a reference whenever you need to do a fast check during the hiring process.